Pokémon Company Objects to White House’s Political Memes

 Why This Matters

-The Pokémon Company has objected to the White House's use of its intellectual property in political memes, highlighting the increasing blurring of lines between entertainment and politics.
+The Pokémon Company has issued a statement objecting to the White House's use of its intellectual property in political memes, highlighting the growing tension between government and corporate interests in the digital age.

 Coverage Snapshot